Can Adversarial Examples Be Parsed to Reveal Victim Model Information?: Methods

 \section{Methods}

-In this section, we approach the model parsing problem as a standard supervised learning task applied over the dataset of adversarial attacks.
-We will show that the learned model parsing network could exhibit a surprising amount of generalization on test-time adversarial data.
+In this section, we approach the model parsing problem as a supervised learning task applied over the dataset of adversarial attacks.
+We will show that the learned model could exhibit a surprising amount of generalization on test-time adversarial data.
 We will also show data-model factors that may influence such generalization.

-\paragraph{Model parsing network and training.} We approach the model parsing problem as a supervised attribute recognition task.
-That is, we develop a parametric model, termed model parsing network (\textbf{\MPN}), which takes adversarial attacks as input and predicts the model attribute values (\textit{i.e.}, `classes' in Table\,\ref{tab: models}).
-Despite the simplicity of supervised learning, the construction of {\MPN} is non-trivial when designing data format, backbone network, and evaluation metrics.
+\textbf{Model parsing network and training.} We propose a parametric model, termed model parsing network (\textbf{\MPN}), which takes adversarial attacks as input and predicts the model attribute values (\textit{i.e.}, `classes' in Table\,\ref{tab: models}).
+It is worth noting that the proposed {\MPN} operates solely on adversarial examples, possessing no prior information about the victim model, highlighting its capacity to unveil the secretes of {\VM} embedded in adversarial examples.
+Despite the simplicity of supervised learning, the construction of {\MPN} is non-trivial considering the factors such as the input data format, the choice of an appropriate backbone network, and the determination of suitable evaluation metrics.